sulemankm/budget_report/README.md

 ## 1. Introcudtion

-If you use the text-based ledger system ie `beancount`, and feel the need for a tools to track your expenses against your budget, then this tool may be what you need.
+If you use the text-based ledger system ie [beancount](https://github.com/beancount/beancount), and feel the need for a tools to track your expenses against your budget, then this tool may be what you need.

 `budget_report` is a simple tool to read beancount ledger files as input and generate simple budget report based on the budget entries within the input beancount file.